parallella/pal/QUESTIONS.md

 ==================================

 * Q: Impose a minimum vector length of 4 for speed?
-  A: Yes
+  A:

-* Q: Trig functions run only on normalized range (0..2pi)
+* Q: Trig functions range
-  A: Yes
+  A: 0..2pi

-* Q: Work with matrix objects?
+* Q: Work with matrix objects or on arrays?
-  A: No, too slow!
-Need to work at assembly or with pointer arithmetic.
+  A:

 * Q: Work with explicit C99 native types?
   A: